material-components/material-components-ios/contributing/releasing.md

 If this fails or MaterialComponents is not listed [register an account and session](https://guides.cocoapods.org/making/getting-setup-with-trunk.html).

+## Consider running `scripts/release notes` again

+Run `scripts/release notes` again and copy paste it into the `CHANGELOG.md` after `## Changes` if you

+* cherry picked a change to add it to the release or
+* reverted any commit to rollback any PR.

 ## Testing with release-blocking clients

 Before you can merge the release branch into either develop or stable you **must** get the release